ELGarulli/neurokin/README.md

 A Python package to support analysis of neural and kinematic data. neurokin supports open_ephys and TDT formats natively for neural and .c3d files for kinematics data but can be expanded easily.
 Please get in touch if you have another type of data.

-Here is how to import neural data (scroll down for the kinematics data):
+Here is how to import neural data ([as soon as I finish updating the readme you'll be able to]scroll down for the kinematics data):

 ```python
 from neurokin import NeuralData